Learning with little mixing: Results

 \end{corollary} Here $\mathsf{poly}_{q/\psi}$ denotes a polynomial of degree $O(q/\psi)$ in its arguments-- the exact expression is given in the proof. \Cref{prop:infdimex} in \Cref{sec:examples} gives an example of an $\ell^2(\N)$ ellipsoid which satisfies the assumptions in \Cref{corr:gammagrowandeps}. \Cref{corr:gammagrowandeps} illustrates the interplay between the function class $\scrF_\star$, the data dependence of the covariate process $\{X_t\}$, and the hypercontractivity constant $\alpha$.
 Let us consider a few cases.
 First, let us suppose that the process $\{X_t\}$ is geometrically ergodic and that $C(r)$ is a constant, so that we can set $b_1$ and $b_2$ arbitrarily close to zero (at the expense of a longer burn-in time).
 Then, inequality \eqref{eq:psi_constraint} simplifies to $\alpha > 2 - \frac{1}{1+\gamma}$.
 This illustrates that in the hypercontractivity regime ($\alpha > 1$), there exists a valid setting of $(b_1,b_2,\gamma)$ that satisfies inequality \eqref{eq:psi_constraint}.
 Next, let us consider the case where $C(r)$ is again a constant, but $\{X_t\}$ is not geometrically ergodic.
 Setting $b_2$ and $\gamma$ arbitrarily close to zero, we have that \eqref{eq:psi_constraint} simplifies to $b_1 < \alpha - 1$.
 Compared to \Cref{corr:Cconst_v2}, we see that in the case when $\alpha=2$, the parametric nature of $\scrF_\star$ allows the dependency requirement to be less strict: $o(T)$ in the parametric case versus $o(T^{1-\frac{q}{2+q}})$ in the nonparametric case.

 We conclude with noting that when $\alpha=1$, it is not possible to remove the dependence on $\opnorm{\Gammadep(\Px)}^2$ in the lowest order term.
-In this situation, our results recover existing risk bounds from \citet{ziemann2022single}-- see \Cref{sec:appendix:bdd} for a discussion.
+In this situation, our results recover existing risk bounds from \citet{ziemann2022single}.
+We refer to \Cref{sec:appendix:bdd} for details.